kubernetes/enhancements/keps/sig-cli/20190318-kustomize-generators-transformers.md

 ## Drawbacks [optional]

-It allows users to do very complex thing with Kustomize.
+- It allows users to do complex thing with Kustomize.
+- Virtual Resources may be confusing

 ## Alternatives [optional]

 - Imperatively piping generator executables to kubectl apply
 - Writing scripts to invoke generator executables and piping them to kubectl apply
+- Create a new platform that is purely plug-in based, and rebase kustomize on top of this as a plugin
+- Support explicit ordering of plugin execution
+- Use separate plugins for Generators and Transformers
+- Allow arbitrary Transformation changes
+  - Increases complexity + interactions
+  - Reduces readability